Mark-Assessment/f-gama-tutor-m1-2/Readme.md

     * As a first time visitor, I want to look for reviews to understand what the users think about them and if they are trustworthy.
 I also want to locate their social media links
     * As a first time visitor, I want to know about the subjects they teach and the knowledge and the education of the tutor
   * ### Returning Visitor Goals
-    * hdfhhfhfhf
-    * dgdgdggd
+    * As a Returning Visitor, I want to find information about sujects and to book a lesson, some assignments.
+    * As a returning Visitor, I want to check the reviews
   * ### Frequent User Goals
-    * kjlkjkl
-    * jfghlj
+    * As a frequent User, I want to see if any offers and added
+    * As a Frequent User, I wan to see if there are more assignment challenges are added
 * ## Design
   * ### Colour Scheme
-    * The two main colours used are Code Insititue red, and white.
+    * The two main colours used are Black, Gray and white.

   * ### Typography
-    * hdfhhfhfhf
-    * dgdgdggd
+    * Default fonts is used throughtout the website.
+I haven't use google fonts
   * ### Imagery
-    * hdfhhfhfhf
-    * dgdgdggd
+    * On the Homepage, I have used a professionally presented image to suit the purpose of the website, which is providing a good impression for parents to visit the website.

 * ## Wireframes
   * ### Home Page Wireframe - [View](https://github.com/fatimagama20/TutorMilestoneProject1/blob/main/assets/image/Hompage.jpg)
   * ### About Page Wireframe - [View](https://github.com/fatimagama20/TutorMilestoneProject1/blob/main/assets/image/Aboutpage.jpg)